zahna/hiera_zookeeper/README.md

 ##Future Enhancements

- * Supporting JSON in addition to YAML.
-(Would people want this?)
+ * What would people want?